liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ![note](../../images/tip-pen-paper.png)**Note:** Upon opening a workflow you are prompted on whether to switch to the Kaleo designer perspective.
-Click *Yes* to use the perspective's helpful features that include the palette toolbar, properties window, and outline views.
+Click *Yes* to use the perspective's helpful features that include the palette toolbar, properties view, and outline view.

 ---

-Notice the workflow opens up in a *Workflow Diagram* screen, which is a graphical interface for you to modify your workflow definition.
+Notice the workflow opens up in a *Workflow Diagram* screen, giving you a graphical interface to modify your workflow definition.

-Your workflow diagram should appear similar to the snapshot below:

 ![Figure 7.39: The Workflow Diagram screen displays the Kaleo workflows you and others have designed for your Liferay Portal.](../../images/kaleo-2.png)